HolgerHees/smartserver/readme.md

 A detailed explaination can be found in the [How to start](https://github.com/HolgerHees/smartserver/wiki/Setup) wiki section

-## Teck stack
+## Technology & Service stack

-After running ansible the following techstack will be deployed.
+After running ansible the following technology & service stack will be deployed.

 ![techstack](./doc/techstack.jpg)